 The GPU repeats the same line from the video memory either 8 times in hi-res text mode, or 16 times in lo-res text mode.
 The scan counter counts to either 8 or 16 to select the specific line from the font ROM to render for the character's glyph.

 The hi-res graphics mode uses all the same logic as the text mode, but operates on a single process cycle.
 The C and G/SR load signals now happen at the same time, so the same byte is loaded by the C register and passed though the font ROM to load the G register.

 The GPU reads the same line only twice in the hi-res graphics mode and the shift register will output only 4 bits before the next value is loaded.
 The rendered character is therefore 4x2 pixels rather than the hi-res 8x8 or lo-res 8x16 text mode characters.
 This mode uses a special font where all the characters have the same glyph.
 There are still 4 fonts available though, since only 6 bits are used for the two colors.

 The first font (dither 0) consist of a 2x2 block of foreground pixels followed by a 2x2 block of background pixels.
 The other 3 fonts provide dithering patterns that blend the two colors to provide a wider pseudo palette of up to 32 colors.
 The patterns also alternate on odd/even lines as shown below repeated 4 times.

 Finally, in lo-res graphics mode all the glyph logic is bypassed and the C register is treated as a single 8-bit color value via its own video DAC.
-The GPU reads the same line four times to define a resolution of 192x128 with a simple one-byte-one-pixel format.
+The GPU reads the same line four or five times to define a resolution of 160x120 with a simple one-byte-one-pixel format.
 Only half the video memory is used for one screen in this mode, so it provides room for double buffering.
 This is essential to prevent flicker when updating sprites on the screen, making it the preferred video mode for retro games.